flutter/website/src/perf/best-practices.md

-If you've done much Flutter programming, you are probably familiar with [how layout and constraints work][] when creating your UI and you might have memorized Flutter's basic layout rule: **Constraints go down.
+If you've done much Flutter programming, you are probably familiar with [how layout and constraints work][] when creating your UI.
+You might even have memorized Flutter's basic layout rule: **Constraints go down.
 Sizes go up.
 Parent sets position.**

 For some widgets, particularly grids and lists, the layout process can be expensive.
+Flutter strives to perform just one layout pass over the widgets but, sometimes, a second pass is needed, and that can slow performance.

+This happens when, for example, you want all cells to have the size of the biggest or smallest cell (or some similar calculation that requires polling all cells).

-For example, consider a 10x500 grid of `Card`s.
+For example, consider a large grid of `Card`s.
-A grid should have uniformly sized cells, so the layout code performs a pass, starting from the root of the grid (in the widget tree), asking each card in the visible grid to return its _intrinsic_ size&mdash;the size that the widget prefers, assuming no constraints.
+A grid should have uniformly sized cells, so the layout code performs a pass, starting from the root of the grid (in the widget tree), asking **each** card in the visible grid to return its _intrinsic_ size&mdash;the size that the widget prefers, assuming no constraints.
 With this information,
-the framework calculates a uniform cell size, and re-visits the grid objects,
+the framework calculates a uniform cell size, and re-visits the grid objects a second time
+(called the _intrinsic pass_),
 _telling_ each card what size to use.

-If your code performs unnecessary layout passes, it can slow performance.
-To determine if this is your issue, enable the **[Track layouts option][]** in DevTools (disabled by default), and look at the app's [stack trace][] to learn how many layout passes were performed.
+To determine whether you have excessive intrinsic passes, enable the **[Track layouts option][]** in DevTools (disabled by default), and look at the app's [stack trace][] to learn how many layout passes were performed.